JohnSasser/09-dev-profile-generator/README.md

 This is is built with .js, node.js, npm packages = [fs, axios, html-pdf, inquirer].
 It is there if your manager ever needs slicks on their employees github accounts.

+WHEN RUNNING IN THE COMMAND LINE, WAIT FOR THE PROMPT TO OPEN UP NEW .PDF DOCUMENTS.
+THERE WILL BE A CONSOLE LOG ALERTING YOU OF THE PROCESS COMPLETION. command line will also print the newly created file-path.

 # Built with

 - javascript